digisfera/media-queries-less-js/README.md

 *queryMap* should be an object mapping query names to CSS media queries.
 Options are the following:

-* *cssPrefix*: either a string to prepend to LESS mixin names, or a function receiving a query name and returning a mixin name.
+* *lessPrefix*: either a string to prepend to LESS mixin names, or a function receiving a query name and returning a mixin name.
 Default: `''`.
-* *jsWrapper*: a function that receives the IIFE that generates and returns the Javascript code to output.
+* *jsPrefix*: either a string to prepend to the IIFE that constructs the Javascript media query list, or a function that receives the IIFE and returns the Javascript code to output.
 Default: `''`.